Nazeeefa/NanoSwe/README.md

 ### Introduction

 NanoSwe is a preliminary analysis toolkit for experiments that involve data analyses of whole genomes sequenced on ONT's PromethION device.
+It has also been used for other long-read SweGen data (e.g. PacBio).

 ### ToolKit